thlorenz/gport/README.md

 </dt>
 <dd>
 <div class="description">
-<p>Quick and dirty way to find an open port number.
+<p>Quick and dirty way to find an open port number on your localhost.
 Super small as it doesn't include any huge dependencies like other port finder libs.
 Inspired by https://gist.github.com/mikeal/1840641</p>
 </div>